Hog-CERN/Hog/docs/01-Getting-Started/02-setupNewHogProject.md

 ### .tcl file

 The .tcl file contained in the project directory must contain the instructions to build your project.
-This can be a minimal tcl setup specifing only the general project settings.
+This can be a minimal tcl set-up specifying only the general project settings.
 The last line of the tcl script is expected to be

 ```bash